Myself-Bloons/Choose_Projectile_Ability/README.md

 </a>

 </h1>
-<h3 align="center">Adds a selectable tower that replaces the current tower projectiles and gain it's ability</h3>
+<h3 align="center">Choose a tower; your current tower now fires that tower’s projectiles and gains its ability.</h3>
 <h1 align="center">Replace Projectile and Ability</h1>